mozilla-rally/rally-web-platform/README.md

   Use --host to expose server to other devices on this network
 ```

+## Tests

+Integration tests can be run with:

+`npm run test:integration`

+This uses Selenium and the Firebase Emulators to run the full Rally Web Platform stack and test that
+the various supported UX flows work as expected.

+This repository comes (aspirationally) with unit tests:
+`npm run test:unit`

+These are currently severely underdeveloped right now, we are currently prioritizing
+integration testing.

 ## Emulating the server backend (Firebase)

 The `npm run dev` command automatically runs the full set of Firebase emulators required for Rally, as well as the